ShreyasMadappady/Dump/svgfile.md

 Certainly!
 To make the SVG animated using inline CSS and inline JavaScript, you can add attributes for animation within the `<svg>` tag.
-Here's a basic example with a rotation animation:
+Here's a basic example with a rotati

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" width="32" height="32" fill="#000000" viewBox="0 0 256 256" style="animation: rotate 3s linear infinite">